Theophonlorperez/Theophonlorperez/README.md

 **`Desenvolvedor Fullstack em formação`**

-Meu nome é Theo Phonlor Perez, tenho 19 anos e sou natural do Rio Grande do Sul, atualmente estou cursando Analise e Desenvolvimento de Sistemas na PUCRS, Atualmente no segundo semestre do curso de Análise e Desenvolvimento de Sistemas na PUCRS.
-Tenho domínio prático e teórico em Python, Git, GitHub e fundamentos sólidos de engenharia de software.
-Com  inglês avançado e raciocínio lógico apurado, encaro a programação como uma paixão e desafios como oportunidades de crescimento, aqui esta meu linkedin caso queira entrar em contato[ Meu Linkedin](https://www.linkedin.com/in/theo-perez-9544b6361/) , não hesite em entrar em contato!😉
+My name is Theo Phonlor Perez, I am 19 years old and originally from Rio Grande do Sul, Brazil.
+I am currently pursuing a degree in Systems Analysis and Development at PUCRS, and I'm in my second semester of the program.
+I have both practical and theoretical proficiency in Python, Git, HTML, CSS, javascript, and a solid foundation in software engineering.
+With advanced English skills and strong logical reasoning, I see programming as a passion and challenges as opportunities for growth.
+Here is my LinkedIn in case you'd like to get in touch.[ Meu Linkedin](https://www.linkedin.com/in/theo-perez-9544b6361/) , don't hesitate to get in touch!😉

 ---

-### 🤖 Linguagens e Tecnologias
+### 🤖 Languages and Technologies

 <img
     align="left"